 Thyme in the Garden

-Thyme benefits and uses don’t stop at essential oil, Check out what this power herb can do in your garden!
+Thyme benefits and uses don’t stop at essential oil, thyme is also one powerful herb can in your garden!

 Companion planting thyme next to many plants keeps pests away with zero chemicals.
 Thyme is great at keeping many types of worms away.
 Cabbage worms, corn earworms, and tomato worms, as well as potato beetles.
 So companion planting them with potatoes, corn, cabbage, tomatoes, strawberries, onions, chives, asparagus, carrots and lima beans, just to name a few!